pablos123/hello_world_bug/README.md

 https://perldoc.perl.org/perlembed

-This program shows the error if Perl handles the error, older version of Perl will have the issue:
+This program shows the error if Perl handles it, versions of Perl older than __5.24__ will have the issue:

 https://www.reddit.com/r/perl/comments/taenkc/unable_to_flush_stdout/